Maximilien Robespierre: 1791

 In 1791, Robespierre gave 328 speeches, almost one a day.
 On 28 January, in the Assembly, he spoke on the organisation of the National Guard, On 27 and 28 April, Robespierre opposed plans to reorganise it and to restrict its membership to active citizens.
 He demanded that it should be reconstituted on a democratic basis, with an end to military decorations and an equal number of officers and soldiers in courts martial.
 He argued that the National Guard had to become the instrument of defending liberty rather than a threat to it.

 In the same month Robespierre published a pamphlet in which he argued the case for universal manhood suffrage.
 On 15 May, the Constituent Assembly declared full and equal citizenship for all free people of colour.
 In the debate Robespierre said: "I feel that I am here to defend the rights of men; I cannot consent to any amendment and I ask that the principle be adopted in its entirety."
 He descended from the rostrum in the middle of the repeated applause of the left and of all the galleries.

 On 16–18 May when the elections began, Robespierre proposed and carried the motion that no deputy who sat in the Constituent assembly could sit in the succeeding Legislative assembly.
 A tactical purpose of this self-denying ordinance was to block the ambitions of the old leaders of the Jacobins, Antoine Barnave, Adrien Duport, and Alexandre de Lameth, who aspired to create a constitutional monarchy roughly similar to that of England.
 (Note: They shared the general view that the "new" France would not survive repeated physical intimidation from the Paris sections, unrestrained polemics from the clubs and the press and, most important of all, the democratisation of discipline in the army and navy.)
 On 28 May, Robespierre proposed all Frenchmen should be declared active citizens and eligible to vote.
 On 30 May, he delivered a speech on abolishing the death penalty, which the Assembly did not support.
+Hillary Mantel described his speech as "perfectly constructed, a brilliant fusion of logic and emotion, as much a work of art as a building or a piece of music could be."

 On 10 June, Robespierre delivered a speech on the state of the police and proposed to dismiss officers.
 On 11 June 1791 he was elected or nominated as (substitute) public prosecutor in the criminal tribunal preparing indictments.
 On 15 June, Pétion de Villeneuve became president of the "tribunal criminel provisoire", after Duport refused to work with Robespierre.